 - Contact information for quality of care concerns.

 - Chronic Disease Prevention & Self-Care

 Telligen featured in the QIO News for partnering with Chicago-based organizations to brings vaccines directly to local seniors.
 Read more…

 Want to get involved in quality improvement?
-At Telligen, we believe healthcare consumers, patients and families are partners in quality improvement.
-By getting involved, you can help us work with providers to deliver better patient-centered care across Colorado, Illinois, and Iowa.
+At Telligen, we believe healthcare consumers, patients and family caregivers are partners in quality improvement.
+By getting involved, you can help us work with healthcare organizations to deliver better patient-centered care across Colorado, Illinois, Iowa, and Oklahoma.
 Contact us if you want to:

 Medicare Rights People with Medicare have the right to be treated with respect.
 This means you are not discriminated against for any reason and your health information is kept private.
 Learn about your Medicare rights or read through this Medicare Rights & Protections brochure CMS.
 Beneficiary and Family Centered Care (BFCC)-QIOs can help people with Medicare, families and caregivers with: